 Students are required to submit a final draft of their tailored resume or CV worth 100 points of their semester grade.
 Submission of the resume is designed to prepare students for communicating leadership experiences throughout the semester and outside of the classroom.
-Due by Sunday, October 8 at 11:59 pm.
+See course calendar for due date.